 The carrying value of accounts receivable is reduced by an allowance that reflects the Company's best estimate of the amounts that will not be collected.
 The Company makes estimations of the collectability of accounts receivable.
 In estimating the general allowance, many factors are considered, including but not limited to reviewing delinquent accounts receivable, performing aging analyses and customer credit analyses, and analyzing historical bad debt records and current economic trends.
-Additional allowance for specific doubtful accounts might be made if the financial conditions of the Company's customers or mobile network operators are unable to collect fees from their end customers, resulting in their inability to make payments due to the Company.
+Additional allowance for specific doubtful accounts might be made if the financial conditions of the Company's customers or mobile network operators deteriorate or the mobile network operators are unable to collect fees from their end customers, resulting in their inability to make payments due to the Company.